-- Instructions from The Environment Agency of Iceland and Chief Epidemiologist can be found on their websites. - Check the Icelandic Met Office forecasts for sulphuric gas dispersion on the web as described above. - Handheld meters have been distributed around the country for SO2 measurements three times a day. - Information and any questions on air pollution can be sent to The Environment Agency through the email gos@ust.is.
-The Environment Agency is especially looking for information from people who have been in contact with high concentrations of gas; where they were, at what time it happened, how the gas cloud looked (colour and thickness of the cloud) and how they were affected by it. - The volcanic eruption has now been going on for over three months, the lava flow is still great in Holuhraun and the rate of the subsidence of the Bardarbunga caldera is still significant.
+- Instructions: - People who feel discomfort are advised to stay indoors, close their windows, turn up the heat and turn off air conditioning.
+Use periods of good air quality to ventilate the house.
+People experiencing adverse effects should be in immediate contact with their healthcare centre.
+Measurements of air quality can be found on the webpage www.airquality.is The Meteorological Office issues forecast on its web-page and warnings if conditions change to the worse. - Instructions from The Environment Agency of Iceland and Chief Epidemiologist can be found on their websites. - Check the Icelandic Met Office forecasts for sulphuric gas dispersion on the web as described above. - Handheld meters have been distributed around the country for SO2 measurements three times a day. - Information and any questions on air pollution can be sent to The Environment Agency through the email gos@ust.is.
+The Environment Agency is especially looking for information from people who have been in contact with high concentrations of gas; where they were, at what time it happened, how the gas cloud looked (colour and thickness of the cloud) and how they were affected by it. - The volcanic eruption has now been going on for over four months, the lava flow is still great in Holuhraun and the rate of the subsidence of the Bardarbunga caldera is still significant.
 Three scenarios are considered most likely: - The eruption in Holuhraun continues until the subsidence of the Bardarbunga caldera stops.
-The eruption can still go on for many months. - The volcanic fissure may lengthen southwards under Dyngjujokull, resulting in a jokulhlaup and an ash-producing eruption.
+The eruption can still go on for many months. - The volcanic fissure may lengthen southwards under Dyngjujokull, resulting in a jokulhlaup and an ashproducing eruption.
 It is also possible that eruptive fissures could develop in another location under the glacier.
 If such an eruption would be prolonged it could eventually produce a lava flow. - Volcanic eruption in the Bardarbunga caldera.
 Such an eruption would melt large quantities of ice, leading to a major jokulhlaup, accompanied by ash fall.